Sweet Peas - Sowing and Growing

 Wind breaks are very helpful in not only protecting the young seedling but in producing higher quality blooms.

-Spacing varies from 18cm - 30cm depending on the support used.
-We sow 2 rows on either side of the trellis at 22cm spacing.
+Spacing varies from 15cm - 30cm depending on the support used.
+We sow 2 rows, one on either side of the trellis, at 15cm spacing.

 Continue to ensure that sweet peas are secured to the trellis.
 This encourages the upward growth of the plant and strong, long stems on the blooms.
 You can use twist ties, metal rings, clothes pins and/or twine for this task.

-Protect newly transplanted seedlings from slugs, snails, mice and magpies.
+Protect newly transplanted seedlings from hard frosts, slugs, snails, mice and magpies.
+While cold tolerant, hard frosts can kill or damage a young seedling and/or a flowering stem.

 ‘Burlesque’